 While some runners turn their glasses in for contact lenses, there are runners who may not be able to wear contact lenses.
-They may find that their eyes are too dry or the shape of their eye makes it difficult to get contact lenses that fit comfortably.
+They may find that their eyes are too dry or the shape of their eye makes it difficult to get properly fitting contacts.

 Running in glasses may be a bit inconvenient.
-If you’re wondering if you should run with your glasses, we’re weighing up the pros and cons to help you decide.
+If you’re wondering whether you should run with your glasses, we’re weighing up the pros and cons to help you decide.